peteroupc/peteroupc.github.io/colorgen.md

 - Cb, or _blue chroma_, is, theoretically, the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
 - Cr, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.

+Note that a thorough survey of the various ways in which YCbCr data has been encoded is outside the scope of this document.

 The following pseudocode converts colors between RGB and YCbCr.
 Each RGB color is in 8/8/8 format with the components separated out (still 0 or greater and 255 or less).
 There are three variants shown here, namely&mdash;